aetuk/asyncjstableapi/README.md

 This section describes how to use asynchronous table web library API and functionality.

 ## XML source root
-In order to read xml data is should have 4 levels.
+In order to read the xml data it should be arranged in 4 levels.

 1. Root
 2. Table